-Princ inciple Explanation Observations and opportunities 8 Car alternatives can improve our health and the environment By encouraging residents and visitors to choose more sustainable methods of travel, such as walking, cycling, carpooling and taking public transport, we aim to reduce congestion, improve air quality, improve our health and save money.
+PRINCIPLE EXPLANATION OBSERVATION AND OPPORTUNITIES 8.
+Car alternatives can improve our health and the environment.
+By encouraging residents and visitors to choose more sustainable methods of travel, such as walking, cycling, carpooling and taking public transport, we aim to reduce car congestion, improve air quality, improve our health and save money.
 Our community travel survey shows that people would like to use active and public transport more, but there are barriers, such as concerns for cycle safety and poor bus service frequency.
-We recognise that different groups in our community have different preferences on improvements, and that there is not a single solution that will meet all needs.
-9 The future presents significant changes and opportunities to reimagine how we move around We need to be more flexible and adapt to a fast-changing technological environment.
-Working-from-home, increased EV uptake and e-mobility vehicles, these are just some of the key developments since 2018.
+We recognise that different groups in our community have different preferences on improvements, 22 and there is not a single solution that will meet all needs.
+9. The future presents significant changes and opportunities to reimagine how we move around.
+We need to be more flexible and adapt to a fast-changing technological environment.
+Working from home, increased EV uptake and e-mobility vehicles, these are just some of the key developments since 2018.